 Here is the pricing of both plans:

 Let’s talk about refunds.
-Encrypt.me offer a 30 days refund policy which is industry standard nowadays.
-You will have to send an email to [email protected] to get your refund.
+Encrypt.me offers a 30 days refund policy which is industry standard nowadays.
+You will have to send an email to firstname.lastname@example.org to get your refund in UK.
 One thing to keep in mind is that if you subscribe to the VPN through an In-App purchase then you won’t be eligible for a refund.

 Trustworthiness – Is Encrypt.me safe to use?